Give thanks with a taste of Thanksgiving trivia perfect for your holiday celebration trivia night!

 Answer: Turkey

-Explanation: Turkey has been the traditional centerpiece of Thanksgiving meals since colonial times, though it wasn't actually served at the first Thanksgiving.
+Explanation: Turkey has been the traditional centerpiece of Thanksgiving meals since colonial times, though it wasn't actually confirmed to be served at the first Thanksgiving.

-8. What vegetable is traditionally served as Thanksgiving side dish?
+6. What vegetable is traditionally served as a Thanksgiving side dish?

 Answer: Sweet potatoes or yams